 Because in the world of internet marketing, it takes a considerable amount of time, effort, and cash in some instances to reach those figures.

 So be under no illusion that newbies will make ridiculous figures right off the bat.

 The main sales video uses every mind trickery technique and cliché under the sun for creating empathy and tugging at your heartstrings.

-‘MMM’ is basically geared towards anyone and everyone who has a strong desire for financial freedom, but more specifically, the program targets the naive individuals who assume that getting rich fast is able to be done.
+But more specifically, the program targets the naive individuals who assume that getting rich fast is able to be done.

 Unluckily, it’s con tricks like ‘MMM’ that give internet marketing a bad name.

 However, on a more positive note, at least affiliate marketing doesn’t share the same poor reputation as the MLM pyramid selling business model lol.